The GOP’s ‘skinny’ stimulus bill: Here’s what it includes for education—and what it lacks

 Who are the biggest losers here?

-Poor students in cash-strapped public school districts, whose families have no money for private school and no time for homeschooling.
-They’d likely have to return to crowded campuses in-person, at-risk of COVID-19, because their schools need the federal funding, or else suffer through under-resourced virtual-learning systems because their schools are denied federal funding.
+Unfortunately, that would be poor students in cash-strapped public school districts, whose families have no money for private school and no time for homeschooling.
+They’d likely be forced to return to crowded campuses in-person, risking COVID-19, because their schools need the federal funding—or else suffer through scaled-back virtual-learning systems run by under-funded schools.

 How are the bill’s chances?

 Not too great.
-While Republicans are gunning for a vote as soon as Thursday, the bill—which was put forth after Congress returned from August recess and nearly a month after negotiations stalled on Capitol Hill—is unlikely to gather the 60 votes needed to pass the Senate.
+While Republicans are gunning for a vote as soon as Thursday, the bill—which was put forth after Congress returned from August recess and nearly a month after negotiations stalled on Capitol Hill—is unlikely to win the 60 votes needed to pass the Senate.

 It also has a snowball’s chance in Fiji of passing the Democrat-controlled House, which unified behind its own, more robust, $3 trillion proposal in May.

-Rather, the effect is largely symbolic, showing where Republicans stand on the issues, and creating scant momentum in a stimulus process that’s sat at a standstill for months.
+Rather the effect of the bill is largely symbolic, showing where Republicans stand on the issues, and creating scant momentum in a stimulus process that’s sat at a standstill for an entire summer.